• Skip to primary navigation

 • While the squash is cooking, mix melted butter, brown sugar, salt and black pepper together in a small bowl.

-• Flip the squash over ( use tongs or kitchen towel when flipping hot squash), evenly drizzle mixed butter on the flesh and pour remaining (along with the seasoning) into the cavity.
+• Using tongs or a kitchen towel, flip the hot squash over, evenly drizzle mixed butter on the flesh, and pour all remaining butter, along with all the settled seasoning, into the cavity.

 Notes

-Cook in batches if needed - If you are cooking a bigger vegetable and it does not fit in your microwave, then cook one half at a time.
+Cook in batches if needed -If you are cooking an larger acorn squash and it does not fit in your microwave, then cook one half at a time.

-Choose your tenderness - Cook as soft as you want, although we found it delicious when very soft to be scooped with a spoon.
+Choose your tenderness - Cook as soft as you want, although it is delicious when cooked soft enough to be scooped with a spoon.

 Nutrition